Guide last updated by Alice Tyson, February 2022

 We also recommend the following online research guides for foreign jurisdictions.

-Jamaica is the third largest island in the Caribbean and the largest in the Anglophone Caribbean, with 2.9 million inhabitants.
-First discovered by Columbus in 1494, colonisation began in 1509 with Spanish settlers (within a decade the native Arawaks were wiped out, through a mixture of disease and enforced resettlement.
+Jamaica is the third largest island in the Caribbean and the largest in the Anglophone Caribbean.
+Christopher Columbus landed on the island in in 1494, colonisation began in 1509 with Spanish settlers.
+By 1665 there were noe of the native Arawak population remained due to a mixture of disease and enforced resettlement.
 Tthe English captured Jamaica from the Spanish in 1655 and it was formally ceded to England in 1670.

 In 1661 the first proclamations were issued declaring English law in force, but how early English law applied in Jamaica is historically a vexed issue.
 For over two centuries the English courts were unable to answer whether Jamaica was "settled", whereby English law as of 1661 is enforced, or “conquered”, which requires the British government to declare the particular date on which English law is in force (following independence, these questions are of an historical interest, and it is now convention to assume that English law was brought to Jamaica in 1661).

 Jamaica remained a colony of the British Empire until 1962, when it gained independence from the United Kingdom, but with the British monarch, currently Queen Elizabeth II, remaining head of state, making Jamaica an independent Commonwealth Realm.

 Here is a brief timeline summarising Jamaican history: